 - Physical: muscular aches and pain, joint stiffness and pain, weakness of limbs, constipation, poor circulation and cramp can be treated through massage - either to the whole body or locally around the affected area.

 - Mental and emotional: depression, anxiety, insomnia, nausea and headache can be treated through massage and/or inhalation.

 What should I expect at an appointment?

 Aromatherapy is not regulated in many countries.
 It is therefore helpful to ask your doctor or other healthcare professional for recommendations.
-Friends, family, other people with Parkinson’s or your national Parkinson’s association may also be able to advice based on personal experience.
+Friends, family, other people with Parkinson’s or your national Parkinson’s association may also be able to advise based on personal experience.

 It is advisable to see a therapist who has experience of Parkinson’s so do ask about their experience of the condition as well as their qualifications.

-Before the treatment begins, the aromatherapist will ask you about your current health, medical history and lifestyle – this will enable the therapist to create the correct treatment plan, specifically for you.
+Before the treatment begins, the Aromatherapist will ask you about your current health, medical history and lifestyle – this will enable the therapist to create the correct treatment plan, specifically for you.

-After your treatment, your aromatherapist may suggest home care recommendations as well as any further treatment required.
+After your treatment, your Aromatherapist may suggest home care recommendations as well as any further treatment required.

 - Preen C. (2005) Today’s Therapist; (35): 2-4, substantiated by Aromatherapy Science, Pharmaceutical Press 2006, Chapter 7, p.78